-4.11.5.3.1.
+4.9.5.3.1.
 Run from a given module using previous data

-The option to run a session from a given module is available both for a new session definition as well as for re-running a session execution.
-In this latter case the user can choose to use the input data previously used for the original session execution or use the input data produced in the session execution.
+The option to run a simulation from a given module is available both for a new simulation definition as well as for re-running a simulation execution.
+In this latter case the user can choose to use the input data previously used for the original simulation execution or use the input data produced in the simulation execution.

-The user can revert the input and configuration data to the one originally used in the session definition by navigating down to the module that the user wishes to reset the IO descriptors.
-Next, right-clicking over it the "Reset setup" option appears for selection.
+The user can revert the input and configuration data to the one originally used in the simulation definition by navigating down, either in the "Setup/Input" tab or in the "Execution/Category" one, to the module that the user wishes to reset the IO descriptors.
+Next, after right-clicking over it the "Reset setup" option appears in a context menu for selection.